xp3i4/linear/README.md

 Standard definition of the tag can be found at [SAM/BAM format](https://samtools.github.io/hts-specs/SAMv1.pdf) and [Optional tags](https://samtools.github.io/hts-specs/SAMtags.pdf)

 ### Approximate mapping file (.apf)
-This is the nonstandard format extended of map to provide a readable overview of the result of map, which is usefull for debug.
+This is the nonstandard format extended of map to provide readable overview of the result of map.
 The file can be enabled/disabled with the option '-ot'.
+The apf of one read contain the header and record
-The following are the notation of the header and record of apf
+The following are the definition of the header and record.
 |col |filed|Description|Type|
 |--|--|--|--|
 |1|@>|sign to start the header|string|